Ekhol/capstone-1/readme.md

 - The second database will be the more 'fluid' of the two, allowing for permanent changes by the users through posting, editing, and deleting of recipes.

+### Public View

+Public view will be the data accessible by users who are not logged in or do not have an account.
+It will provide the information pulled from the cocktaildb as well as data from drinks that authorized users have deemed public.

+PULLS data from cocktaildb API and the original database and displays them in two different fields:

+- Classic cocktails
+- User-submitted cocktails

+### Authorized User View

+Authorized user view will be accessible by users who have created an account and are logged in.
+Beyond accessing the classic cocktail and public user-submitted list, they will have access to individualized folders where they can pin cocktails for easy access and a field to upload their own drinks.

 Stretch Goals

 - Stronger authentication